 Unlike the high amount of calories found in peanut butter that can lead to obesity, pumpkin has the exact opposite effect.
 In fact, pumpkin proves to be incredibly effective at promoting weight loss by keeping your kitty full and satisfied longer.
 Pumpkin also helps manage weight by being a low-calorie, yet nutritionally dense substitution.

 Vitamins and Minerals

-Pumpkin is also chock full of vitamins and minerals including vitamin A, beta-carotene, vitamin C, vitamin E, essential fatty acids, and iron.
-While your cat's diet of meat and fish is designed to provide all of the nutrients they need, adding a pumpkin treat can give them an extra boost of goodness while satisfying their sweet tooth all at the same time.
+Pumpkin is also full of vitamins and minerals including vitamin A, beta-carotene, vitamin C, vitamin E, essential fatty acids, and iron.
+While your cat's diet of meat and fish is designed to provide all of the nutrients they need, adding pumpkin treats can give them an extra boost of goodness while satisfying their sweet tooth all at the same time.

 *One Important Pumpkin Detail*

 Before we get back to the peanut butter conversation, we want to make sure pet owners know an important detail about purchasing pumpkin for cats.
 Always make sure to buy canned pumpkin that is all natural and has no additives.
 This means no added sugar, salt, nothing!
 Canned pumpkin for cats should contain one ingredient: pumpkin.

 Many pet owners have both cats and dogs and find themselves wondering about the dietary differences involved.
 We likely don't have you to convince you that dogs and cats are incredibly different species in more ways than one.
 The same goes for the ways in which their bodies can tolerate and digest different foods.